NutAndFire/SteamServer/README.md

   5) Run SteamCMD and download Rust Server
   6) Create and configure a **startRust** script within the Rust directory
   7) Change directory owership

+Uninstaller is not functional, if you wish to roll back this setup use "userdel -r {username}", "nano /etc/sudoers 'remove the username'", "apt remove lib32gcc1 -y"